Small living room with dining area layout

 • Studio apartments

-• Homes with plenty of natural light
+• Spaces with good natural light

 • Use lightweight furniture

-• Choose pieces with visible legs and no bulky bases
+• Choose pieces with visible legs

 Open Living and Dining Area with Lightweight Furniture